thesilentflare/C01-Chatbot-Project2019/docs/phase1/persona.md

 - Beginner user of IBM Watson
 - Wants an easier way to use ChatBot for his department
 - Over 20 years of work experience in the management position
-- Invested in new technologies in his free time
+- Loves reading and using new technologies in his free time as a hobby
 - Loves open source
 - Very active in his company, participates and creates a variety of events for his employees
-- Timely person, very conscious of being on time and completing tasks on time Has OCD
+- Timely person, very conscious of being on time and completing tasks on time
+- Has OCD

 Sample Persaon 5:
 **Philip D'Louie (Master Student and Starup Founder)**